Physiology and Health

 Digestion: Hedgehogs have a very short digestive tract, it takes 12-16 hours for anything ingested to come out the other end.
 As a comparison, it takes humans 24-72 hours.
 Don't be surprised if you find green poop every once in a while, especially when a hedgehog is stressed due to a move, when bringing home for the first time, or when changing the diet.
 Green poop is actually poo mixed with stomach acid, your hedgie has fast tracked whatever it was digesting and thus green poop is born.

-Tip: Cecum: Hedgehogs do not have a cecum, which is the part of the intestines that digest plant matter.
-You can read more about that here.
+Cecum: Hedgehogs do not have a cecum, which is the part of the intestines that digest plant matter.
+You can read more about that on the Nutrition page.

 Hibernation/Aestivation/Torpor Attempts: Strictly speaking, torpor is a period of extreme metabolic reduction due to changes in body temperature, water balance, and light cycles.
 Hibernation is a prolonged torpor brought on by cold periods, while aestivation is a prolonged torpor during hot and dry periods.
 European hedgehogs hibernate for about 4 months, it is thought that wild African pygmy hedgehogs enter brief states of torpor during heat waves and drought.
 Hibernation is about survival of the species, not the individual, every wild animal that is capable of hibernation does not make it out of hibernation.
 Domesticated hedgehogs should not hibernate/aestivate.
 If your hedgehog gets to hot or too cold it will attempt a torpid state.
 Inappropriate light/dark cycles can also trigger an attempt.
 This is very dangerous and could result in the death of your hedgehog.
 If you notice your hedgie becoming lethargic, not eating or drinking, having trouble walking, the first thing you need to do is check the temperature and feel it's belly.
 If the belly feels cool to the touch, start warming them up immediately but slowly, do not put them in a direct blast of hot air.
 Never put them in water to warm them up.
 Hot Hands are perfect for this, or put them under your shirt, belly to belly if you can.
 If you cannot bring your hedgie out of the attempt, seek veterinary care immediately.
 Monitor your hedgie closely for the next few days to a week, I would advise to set their thermostat a few degrees higher and leave it there, they are now more likely to trigger torpor easier.
 Attempts can also have lasting ramifications by compromising your hedgehog's immune system.